jaycdave88/devflow/README.md

 **Spans not showing up?**
 - Make sure you’ve installed the required OpenTelemetry packages
 - Check logs from `tracer.js` for startup issues

-## Roadmap

-The current implementation is a functional MVP.
-Future improvements could include:

-- User authentication and RBAC for flag management
-- UI support for creating and deleting flags
-- WebSocket-based real-time updates
-- Historical analytics and flag usage metrics
-- Prometheus metrics endpoint
-- Support for storing flags in a database
-- GitHub or GitOps integration for flag state sync